-Since the release of Strategic Economic Growth 2016 - 2021 in 2016, the City has experienced considerable changes to the local, regional, national and international economic environment including the impact of the COVID-19 pandemic.
-This along with the release of the City's new Strategic Community Plan (SCP) in 2021, which set new Goals and Priorities directly reflecting the needs and priorities of our diverse community, has prompted the requirement for this renewed Economic Development Strategy 2022 - 2032 (EDS).
+Since the release of the City of Wanneroo's Economic Development Strategy: Strategic Economic Growth 2016 - 2021 in 2016, the City has experienced considerable changes to the local, regional, national and international economic environment including the impact of the COVID-19 pandemic.
+This along with the release of the City's Strategic Community Plan (SCP) 2021-2031, which set new goals and priorities directly reflecting the needs and priorities of our diverse community, has prompted the requirement for this renewed Economic Development Strategy 2022 - 2032 (EDS).